RealJammy/ctf_framework/project/static/writeup/cyber2/cyber2_actual.md

   return 0;
 }
 ```
-And with the source code, we can see some major bugs. `memset` looks fine, however we're getting `0x256` bytes of user input and putting it in a buffer of `256`, seems like someone wasn't paying attention to class.
-We then don't use `printf` properly, allowing a format string to be passed.
+And with the source code, we can see some major bugs.
+We're getting `0x256` bytes of user input and putting it in a buffer of `256`, seems like someone wasn't paying attention to class when learning hex vs decimal. `printf` isn't then properly used, allowing a format string to be passed.
 Let's just test these hypotheses:
 ```bash
 euan@euanb26  assets  ./repeat_your_beat
 Let me repeat your beat!